|

 wiki.

-'Twisted' really does make a difference:
+'Twisted' high quality cable really does make a difference:

 all of the phone wire in our entire house.
 So, the Guardian service paid for